adhearsion/adhearsion-website/docs/source/getting-started/freeswitch.md

 ## Configuring Adhearsion for FreeSWITCH

-As always the full list of configuration options can be viewed, along with a description and their default values, by typing "rake config:show" in your application directory.
+As always the full list of configuration options can be viewed, along with a description and their default values, by typing <code>rake config:show</code> in your application directory.
 There are a few configuration options that are particularly important:

-* config.punchblock.platform must be set to :freeswitch
+* config.punchblock.platform must be set to <code>:freeswitch</code>
 * config.punchblock.password must be set to the EventSocket password (eg. "ClueCon")

-Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the EventSocket password in the config/adhearsion.rb file.
-Instead this should be stored in an environment variable (specifically: AHN_PUNCHBLOCK_PASSWORD) that is loaded by the process prior to launching.
+Note that as described in our [Deployment Best Practices](/docs/best-practices/deployment), we recommend NOT storing the EventSocket password in the <code>config/adhearsion.rb</code> file.
+Instead this should be stored in an environment variable (specifically: <code>AHN_PUNCHBLOCK_PASSWORD</code>) that is loaded by the process prior to launching.

 ## Getting Help